Kotlin/dataframe/docs/StardustDocs/topics/joinWith.md

 }
 ```

-This function is a [join](join.md) variant that lets you match data using any expression that returns Boolean,
+This function is a [join](join.md) variant that lets you match data using any expression that returns a Boolean,
 which also gives opportunity to perform operations that require values from both matching rows.
-Can be helpful if data you want to join wasn't designed relational and requires heuristics to tell if rows are matching,
+Can be helpful if the data you want to join wasn't designed relational and requires heuristics to tell if rows are matching,
 or has relations other than `equals`.

 For example, you can match rows based on: